aranmohyeddin/movieNights/1.Following.Christopher_Nolan.1998/README.md

 * Each person is in control of the events in their story, first Cobb, then Blonde, and finally the Bald guy.
 The bald guy is controlling everything through Cobb, but Cobb makes it clear that the bald guy is micromanaging everything through saying
-    > **01:05:04** The old man was very specific about how I should do things.
+    > Cobb: **01:05:04** The old man was very specific about how I should do things.

     and then,
-    > He was very precise about exactly how and where I should take care of things.
+    > Cobb: He was very precise about exactly how and where I should take care of things.
 Something about a bloodstained carpet... that you've got stashed away to back up your story...

 ## FAQ